zigotica/gridsponsive/README.md

 This way my markup will be semantic since I'm not adding size-meaning to elements that will change measures with media queries.

-We can also defined inner paddings using `relgutterw` function, that takes number of used columns in that selector, then calculates internally the effective 1 gutter size as relative measure unit.
+We can also defined inner paddings using `relGutW` function, that takes number of used columns in that selector, then calculates internally the effective 1 gutter size as relative measure unit.
 Using same example above:

 ```
 p {
     @include gridcol(2);
-    padding: 0 @include relgutterw(2); /* sides padding = 1 gutter width */
+    padding: 0 @include relGutW(2); /* sides padding = 1 gutter width */
 }
 ```